The Advanced Search is EconLit’s entry point, allowing users to conduct targeted searches using multiple fields and filters.

 - Boolean operators

-- Use the Boolean operator AND combine search terms so that each search result contains all of the terms.
+- Use the Boolean operator AND to combine search terms so that results include all of them.

-- Use OR to find any of the terms.
+- Use OR to retrieve results that include any of the terms.

 - Nesting